 When budgeting your move, take all costs into consideration.
 It's incredible how much your budget increases when adding in the amount you'll spend to set up... new utilities, register your vehicle in a new state and restock your pantry.
 So carefully weigh (literally) your decision whether to include that jar of oregano or the toothbrush holder before you leave them behind.Continue to 5 of 7 below.

 If you're moving into an apartment, there are a lot of costs you need to take into consideration more than just the monthly rent.
 There is a list of additional costs you'll be responsible for and depending on the type of rental, you may also be needing to pay utilities, parking and pet rent.
 Find out the possible list of fees so you can fully budget the move into your new apartment.

 While moving into your first home or apartment is a lot of fun, it's also a very stressful time, especially because it takes a lot of money.
 To help make this exciting leap, check out this article on taking the first step.
 Once you've followed the key ingredients in setting up your moving and household finances, you'll be ready to call up your friends to help you pack and load that moving van.

 07 of 07

 Moving is expensive.
 So if there's a way to save some money, it's worth the time to uncover the tips and tricks to keeping it in your pocket instead of giving it to the moving company, rental agency or the government's piggy bank.

-Discover the the top 10 ways to save money on your next move by budgeting, learning how to negotiate with your mover and what can be claimed on your taxes - it's really that simple.
+Discover the top ways to save money on your next move by budgeting, learning how to negotiate with your mover and what can be claimed on your taxes - it's that simple.